Geocode and symbolize campaign contributions

 In the Symbol style pane, you can use a histogram of your data to determine symbol sizes.
 This is important for your map because the amount of contributions for the Republican candidate are much greater than contributions to the Democratic candidate, but you want to be able see which areas contributed the most support for the Democratic candidate.

-You will use the histogram to symbolize the Democratic Contributions layer by classifying the data and will use the same classification breaks for the Republican Contributions layer later in the lesson.
+You will use the histogram to symbolize the Democratic Contributions layer by classifying the data and will use the same classification breaks for the Republican Contributions layer later in the tutorial.

 - In the Style options pane, below the histogram, turn on Classify data.